bitnami-labs/sealed-secrets/README.md

 Sealed secrets are not automatically rotated and old keys are not deleted when new keys are generated.
 Old `SealedSecret` resources can be still decrypted (that's because old sealing keys are not deleted).

+### Key registry init priority order

+When the controller starts, it will initialize the key registry.
+The most recent key is used to seal secrets.
+By default, this certificate is chosen based on the NotBefore attribute of the certificate.
+If you want to change the priority order of the keys in the registry, you can use the `--key-order-priority` flag.

+The `--key-order-priority` flag accepts the following values:
+- `CertNotBefore`: (default) The key registry will be ordered based on the NotBefore attribute of the key certificate.
+- `SecretCreationTimestamp`: The key registry will be ordered based on the creation timestamp of the secret.

+This flag influences the public key used to encrypt secrets and the certificate retrieved by `kubeseal --fetch-cert`.

 ### User secret rotation

 The *sealing key* renewal and SealedSecret rotation are **not a substitute** for rotating your actual secrets.